Khaledykhalil/MiroMeasure/README.md

 - Integrate this software into commercial products or services

 **✅ Personal, non-commercial viewing for evaluation purposes only.**

+**💼 Interested in commercial licensing?**
+- Want to use this technology in your business?
+- Looking to license or purchase the code?
+- Need a custom solution based on this work?

+**Contact for licensing:** support@measuremint.app

 See the [LICENSE](LICENSE) file for complete terms and conditions.